METU-KALFA/chess_mate/README.md

 # chess_mate
-Chess playing robot arm project.
+A chess-playing robot arm adept at analyzing and engaging with diverse board positions using piece detection and traditional computer vision methods.

 ## Dependencies
 - libfranka